nextgenusfs/amptk/docs/tutorial.md

 ```
 ufits taxonomy -i ion.mock.otus.fa --append_taxonomy ion.final.binary.csv --only_fungi
 ```
 The script takes your OTU sequences and runs UTAX versus a pre-trained UNITE dataset it then also runs `global alignment` using USEARCH against a larger UNITE dataset.
 The results are then processed in this fashion for each OTU: 1) if there is not a global alignment result > 97% it will default to the UTAX result, 2) if global alignment is > 97% the script compares the levels of taxonomy between both results and keeps the one with more information.
+So in the `hybrid` method, the script does it's best to find the most taxonomy information it can at trustable levels.
 The taxonomy information can then be appended to an OTU table using the `--append_taxonomy` option.
 Additionally, non-fungal OTUs can be filtered out of the dataset using the `--only_fungi` option.
 So now we have an OTU table that looks like this:
 ```
 OTUId	BC_9	BC_10	BC_22	BC_27	BC_28	BC_38	BC_48	BC_63	BC_93	Taxonomy
 OTU_1	1	1	1	1	1	1	0	0	1	UTAX;k:Fungi,p:Basidiomycota,c:Agaricomycetes,o:Boletales,f:Coniophoraceae,g:Coniophora